MarcoPrieto2910/RuntimeCalculator/README.md

 1. Open `services.msc`.
 2. Find **OMAX Runtime Collector**.
 3. Verify that its status is **Running**.
-4. Check `collector.log` for a new startup entry.
+4. Check the latest application log file for a new startup entry.
 5. Verify that the collector attempts to connect to the configured OMAX endpoint.

 The collector should start automatically without manually launching the executable.